iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 our model, that was a dependency change.
 It also updates outputs and puts them into the <abbr>cache</abbr>.

-To make things a little simpler: if `dvc add` and `dvc checkout` provide a basic mechanism to version control large data files or models, `dvc run` and `dvc repro` provide a build system for ML models, which is similar to [Make](https://www.gnu.org/software/make/) in software build automation.
+To make things a little simpler: `dvc add` and `dvc checkout` provide a basic mechanism for model and large dataset versioning. `dvc run` and `dvc repro` provide a build system for machine learning models, which is similar to [Make](https://www.gnu.org/software/make/) in software build automation.

 ## What's next?

-In this example, our focus was on giving you hands-on experience with versioning ML models and datasets.
+In this example, our focus was on giving you hands-on experience with dataset and ML model versioning.
 We specifically looked at the `dvc add` and `dvc checkout` commands.
 We'd also like to outline some topics and ideas you might be interested to try next to learn more about DVC and how it makes managing ML projects simpler.